Therapy for Military & First Responders

 A Therapist Who Understands the Weight of the Uniform

-Jody formerly worked in Public Safety for over a decade, operating in Provincial Corrections as a Correctional Peace Officer.
-During this time, she worked alongside Police, Paramedics, RCMP, Registered Nurses, Emergency Medical Services, and Sheriffs.
-Many of her colleagues and close friends are veterans, and current military members, all of whom have Jody’s utmost respect.
+Jody formerly worked in Public Safety for over a decade, serving in Provincial Corrections as a Correctional Peace Officer.
+During this time, she worked closely with Police, Paramedics, RCMP, Registered Nurses, Emergency Medical Services, and Sheriffs.
+Many of her colleagues and closest friends are veterans and active military members- communities that hold Jody’s utmost respect.

 What’s Included